IB Diploma Programme

 - In addition, Turku International School (TIS) students with previous knowledge of the Finnish language take 2 courses of Finnish B in the pre-DP year.

-- TIS students with little or no knowledge of Finnish are recommended to study Finnish in evening classes provided by the city.
+- TIS students with little or no knowledge of Finnish take 3 courses of Finnish in the pre-DP year.

 - If a student intends to take some other Language A than English, he/she has to study it with a private teacher during the pre-DP year at his/her own cost.

-- Ms. Rauni Kaskenviita can be consulted on questions regarding other Language A arrangements.
+- DP coordinator can be consulted on questions regarding other Language A arrangements.

 Subjects and Number of Courses

-Humanities: History 2, Psychology 1, Social Studies 1, Theory of knowledge (TOK) 1
+Humanities: History 2, Psychology 1, Social Studies 1, Academic thinking skills 1, World today 1

 Independent studies